syncfusion-content/xamarin-docs/Xamarin/Calendar/Accessibility.md

 Ctrl + Minus
 </td>
 <td>
-SfCalendar ViewMode changes in the order of MonthView, CenturyView, DecadeView, and YearView.
+View mode changes in the order of Month, Century, Decade, and Year.
 </td>
 </tr>
 </table>